About Gray Mountain

 Business & Licensing Records

-The Coconino County Community Development Department oversees business operations, zoning, and permitting for the Gray Mountain area.
-Local entrepreneurs and business owners can work with the department to obtain the necessary licenses and approvals to establish or expand their commercial ventures.
-The department also plays a role in economic development initiatives that aim to support the local economy and attract new investment to the community.
+The Coconino County Community Development Department oversees business operations, zoning, and permitting for the area.
+Local entrepreneurs and business owners work with the department to obtain necessary licenses and approvals for establishing or expanding commercial ventures.
+The department also participates in economic development initiatives supports the local economy and attract new investment to this part of Coconino County.

 Elections & Voter Records